CoScale/docs/_docs_getting_started/index.md

 ## Getting started

-Now it is time to get started, click the button below to get started with integration CoScale into your environment.
+Now it is time to get started, click the button below to go to the first step of your CoScale integration.

-<a href="{{ site.baseurl }}/getting-started/install-create-account.html" class="btn btn-primary btn-lg btn-block spacing-top">Step 1: Activating your account</a>
+<a href="{{ site.baseurl }}/getting-started/install-create-account.html" class="btn btn-primary btn-lg btn-block">Step 1: Activating your account</a>